mittelmark/microemacs/docs/emf-tutorial.md

 print &lget #l1 2
 ```

-As you  can  see we can  get  the  element  of a list  using  the  `&amp;lget`
+As you  can  see we can  get  the  element  of a list  using  the  `&lget`
 function.
 To work with lists we have as well the following functions:

-- `&amp;ldel list idx`  - delete an element of a list
+- `&ldel list idx`  - delete an element of a list
-- `&amp;lfind list value` - find a position in a list by value
+- `&lfind list value` - find a position in a list by value
-- `&amp;linsert list index value` - insert an element at a certain position
+- `&linsert list index value` - insert an element at a certain position
-- `&amp;lset list index value` - set a value of a list at a certain position
+- `&lset list index value` - set a value of a list at a certain position

 ```{.emf eval=true}
 execute-file "tutorial.emf"